- Public Works

 The main sweeping takes place twice a year, once in the spring and also in the fall.
-It takes four to five weeks to get the entire City swept including parking lots and all hard surfaces.
-These operations are vital to our total City structure.
-Debris and garbage from winter needs to be swept before it gets into our storm water structures and wetlands.
-We concentrate on low-collector areas first and work out from there.
-Weather predicts when this operation is in full swing.
+It takes four to five weeks to get the entire City swept including parking lots and all hard surfaces, and weather predicts when this operation is in full swing.

 - When will my street be plowed after a snow storm?

 Streets will be plowed after a snow accumulation of 1.5 inches or more, drifting of snow that causes problems for travel and icy conditions that seriously affect travel.

 Street Plowing Priority

 - Primary: Major roads and those that provide access to medical services, fire stations, police and other critical services are plowed first.
 Those are followed by other key transportation streets, including those that provide access to schools and businesses.